raspberrypilearning/astro-pi-flight-case-mk2/en/step_8.md

 --- task ---

-Connect three individual M-F Dupont jumper wires to the other side of the connecgtor block.
+Connect three individual M-F Dupont jumper wires to the other side of the connector block.
 You should be able to screw down onto the pointy bit of the male end of each wire.

 Once you've connected the PIR itself, you complete assembly should look like this: